Pupillage Training

 At present, pupils must:

-• satisfactorily complete an advocacy course during the non-practising period of pupillage (usually your ‘first six’) which is provided by your Circuit or Inn of court; and
+• satisfactorily complete an advocacy course during the non-practising period of pupillage (usually during the ‘first six’) which is provided by your Circuit or Inn of court; and

 • pass a Professional Ethics assessment, which is set and marked by the BSB.
 You will need to have completed at least 3 months of pupillage before undertaking the assessment, unless you are a transferring qualified lawyer (TQL) and have been granted a reduced pupillage.

-A Negotiation Skills course and assessment is likely to be introduced for pupils over the next several years.
+A Negotiation Skills course and assessment is to be introduced for pupils in 2025.

 Pupillage Professional Ethics